Jump to the Recipe

 This recipe is simple, perfect for a relaxing morning at home, and it makes for an amazing breakfast or brunch.
 I hope you will try it at your house today.

 How else do you like to eat sweet corn when it’s in season?
-You might want to try our recipe for fresh corn pasta salad!
+You might want to take a quick peek at our round up of the best summertime corn recipes.

 Do you have any more ideas for variations on this recipe?
 Let us know in the comments below!